RB-Lab/tribalizm/docs/specs.md

 48. ❗ The _system_ makes most charismatic member tribes _chief_
 49. ❗ The _system_ makes most wise member tribes _shaman_
 50. ❕ A _member_ wants to leave the game (inc. _chief_ and _shaman_)
-51. ❕ TODO When a user logs-in with new coordinates...
-52. ❕ A _member_ wants to be notified about the quest the day before it appointed (or other time period? or add to calendar)
+51. ❕ A _member_ wants to be notified about the quest the day before it appointed (or other time period? or add to calendar)

-Done: 23, In porgres: 2, Must: 12, Should: 15, total: 52
+Done: 25, In porgres: 1, Must: 11, Should: 15, total: 51

 ## Entities